4.5 Initiatives promoting social inclusion and raising awareness

 Intercultural awareness

-• DKK 3 million has been allocated annually in 2021 and 2022 to the association Baba, where minority fathers work with marginalised immigrant or refugee families using a peer-to-peer approach
+- DKK 3 million has been allocated annually in 2021 and 2022 to the association Baba, in which minority fathers work with marginalised immigrant or refugee families using a peer-to-peer approach.

-• De-stigmatisation of people with mental illness.
-Funding has been allocated to a national measure that is based on the Danish Health Authority and the existing campaign One of Us.
+- De-stigmatisation of people with mental illness.
+Funding has been allocated to a national measure that is based in the Danish Health Authority and the existing campaign One of Us.
 DKK 7.8 million has been allocated to the project.

 The Finance Bill supports the drawing up of a new national LGBT+ action plan.
 The project receives DKK 6.2 million (about EUR 0.8 million) annually for the 2022-2025 period.
 Furthermore, the organisation LGBT+ Denmark receives operational funding of DKK 2.5 million (about EUR 0.3 million) annually for the 2022-2024 period.